dondi314/InsightDataEngineeringSubmission/README.md

 List the 10 users who consume the most bandwidth on the site.
 For our purposes, bandwidth is measured as total bytes used by the user.

 ### Feature 6:
+List all nonzero quarter hour time blocks of the week in order of web traffic received by the website from highest to lowest in terms of number of website hits.

+### Feature 7:
-List all nonzero quarter hour time blocks in which the website received the most web traffic.
+List all nonzero quarter hour time blocks of the week in order of web traffic received by the website from highest to lowest in terms of number of website hits.

 ### Note, I have modified the run.sh file and the run_test.sh file to run my features
 If you have trouble running my features, be sure to look at my run files